Edition: Real-world problems and solutions

 Continue reading “What is a message broker?
 And how could it be leveraged more in Healthcare”

-2018 started of with some newly formed relationships, engagements and marriages in the Healthcare space.
+2018 started off with some newly formed relationships, engagements, and marriages in the Healthcare space.
 We witnessed the creation of power couples, inspiring engagements, but also long-awaited relationships being formalized.
 Let’s celebrate the love today between tech & health, and wish all the best for the future to come!

 Continue reading “Valentine’s day special: When Health fell in love with Tech”